jonathancross/jc-docs/Git-CheatSheet.md

     git config --global user.email [EMAIL ADDRESS OF YOUR PGP IDENTITY] git config --global user.signkey [YOUR KEY HERE] git config --global commit.gpgsign true

+NOTE: GitHub will show that code was signed with your **subkey** (rather than primary key) which users may not recognize.
+See [example here](https://github.com/jonathancross/j-renamer/commit/e93093aa5d87a33b0758b1614c31d70aae7999ed).

 ## GitHub specific

 * To merge a branch back into master, use a pull request.
 Will go from right (compare or "head" branch, what you did) to left ("base" where it should go)!